friendly-traceback/docs/html/_sources/usage_adv.rst.txt

 If the language requested does not exist, no error is raised nor any warning given, but the choice reverts to the default (English).
-More information on the choice of language (localization) can be found in the section about design.

 As an exception hook
 ---------------------